billcolumbia/docker-node-build-system/build-system/readme.md

 ## Docs

 We will break down each piece of the system and highlight some of the decision making process behind each.
+Don't be cry, the entire build system is only about 280 lines of code &mdash; you can get through it in an afternoon!

 **Sections:**
 - [CSS](#css)